mui/material-ui/docs/src/pages/system/basics/basics.md

 ### Superset of CSS

-As the property is a superset of CSS, you can use child or pseudo selectors, media queries, raw css values etc. Here are few examples:
+As the property is a superset of CSS, you can use child or pseudo selectors, media queries, raw CSS values etc. Here are few examples:

 ```jsx
   // Using pseudo selectors